johannvis/opssage/gpt-actions-aws/README.md

   --secret-string "$OPENAI_API_KEY"
 ```

-If you pass the `ExistingOpenAiSecretArn`/`ExistingOpenAiSecretName` parameters, the stack references the secret you supply instead and skips creating a new one—ensure it already holds the correct API key value.
+If either secret already exists with the same name, the stack automatically reuses it instead of creating a new Secrets Manager entry.

 The Lambda that calls OpenAI reads both the bearer secret and this API key secret at runtime; neither value is exposed to the browser.